Zhu (musician)

-Steven Zhu, known mononymously as Zhu (/zuː/; stylized in all caps; born April 28, 1989), is an American electronic music producer and singer who has been active since the beginning of 2014, signed to Mind of a Genius Records.
+Steven Zhu, known mononymously as Zhu (/zuː/; stylized in all caps; born April 28, 1989), is an American electronic music producer, DJ, singer, instrumentalist, songwriter, and filmmaker who has been active since the beginning of 2014, signed to Mind of a Genius Records.
 Until mid-2014, Zhu remained anonymous, asking to be judged by his music alone.
 His debut album, Generationwhy, was released on July 29, 2016 and first premiered at Coachella during his closing set in the Sahara Tent.
 Zhu's Coachella performance was praised, with a writer for the New York Observer suggesting that he could be "the next Daft Punk".
+Since then, He has performed at major festivals around the world including Lollapolooza, Outsidelands, Governor's Ball, Electric Daisy Carnival, Hard Summer, Austin City Limits, Sziget, Ultra Music Festival, and many more.

 Early life

-Zhu is of Chinese heritage and grew up in the San Francisco Bay Area.
-He played in jazz bands and orchestral practices at school, and later studied music during college.
+Zhu is of Chinese heritage and grew up in the San Francisco Bay Area where he attended St. Ignatius College Preparatory.
+He played in jazz bands and orchestral practices at school, and later studied music at the University of Southern California.
+A member of the Tau Kappa Epsilon fraternity, he graduated from the USC Thornton School of Music in 2011.